Kaervek91/WebApp_Home/README.md

-# CRUD-Example
+# WebApp-Home

-This is a base example in order to create a full stack application with Rest-API and somre practice.
+This is a base example in order to create a full stack application with Rest-API and some practice.

 ## Getting Started 🚀